 There are no medical requirements for learning to fly when you are in the aircraft with your flight instructor.
-However, if you have any relevant medical conditions or history, you should consider discussing this with a medical practitioner and your flying school before starting to fly, especially if you intend to become a professional pilot.
+However, if you have any relevant medical conditions or history, you should consider discussing this with a medical practitioner and your flight training organisation before starting to fly, especially if you intend to become a professional pilot.
 Safety is paramount for you and others so being fully prepared is essential.

 To fly solo you need to have either a CASA class 1 or 2 medical certificate or a recreational aviation medical practitioner's certificate.
 If you have a recreational aviation medical practitioner's certificate you are limited to conducting solo flights in recreational aircraft only.
 Some other limitations also apply.